dd2480-spring-2025-group-1/bot/report.md

   - The function should return failure when there is no invite url in the ctx content, i.e. it should return None as action, an empty message and an empty dictionary for the list type.
   - The function should return failure when the invite url is invalid.
   - The function should return success for a different but valid url.
+- For `deactivate_infraction@infraction/_scheduler.py` there were no tests before.
+The following tests were implemented:
+  - The function should add a Failure to the mod log file with the reason "User no longer in Guild" if a 404 is raised when pardoning an infraction.
+  - The function should write member infraction data to the log file and deactivate the infraction.

 Report of old coverage:
 ```
 Name                                          Stmts   Miss Branch BrPart  Cover   Missing
 ------------------------------------------------------------------------------------------
+deactivate_infraction@_scheduler.py
+60     60     14      0     0%   416-532
 apply_infraction@_scheduler.py                  86     86     34      0     0%   147-300
 bot/utils/helpers.py                            23      8      4      1    67%   19, 25-28, 38-43
 infraction_edit@management.py                   51     51     26      0     0%   192-281